NuSpaceSim/nuSpaceSim/docs/tutorial/simulation.rst

 Configuration File
 ******************

-Simulation configuration is governed by an XML file.
+Simulation configuration is governed by a TOML file.

 Results File
 ************